 Impeccable records of financial transactions are required for tax purposes as well as for your own peace of mind.
 Any real estate you own that is leased to someone else is treated under a different set of IRS regulations.
 Establish tax-code-compliant procedures before you execute a lease agreement, even with a family member.
 Also investigate the legal requirements in your locale for collecting, holding, and returning any deposits or prepayments, and know the procedures necessary to document damages and charges.

 In some cases, owners must establish separate accounts for rental property income and expenses.
 Also, establish procedures for dealing with emergency situations or necessary repairs.
 It is better to plan for contingencies than to deal with middle-of-the-night phone calls, especially if you are out of state.

 Don't laugh.
 When renting property, you want to find the perfect tenant.
 Before deciding to lease, view the home as a prospective tenant.
 It offers a totally new perspective.
 Use a professional application form that details not only your specifications, lease term, rental rate, deposits, terms and policies, but that also asks specific pertinent questions.

-While there are some questions you cannot legally ask, you should check with local authorities about the types of questions you need to ask: employment history, previous addresses, bank information, number of people in the household, pets, credit information, vehicle identification and personal references.
+While there are some questions you cannot legally ask during tenant screening, you should check with local authorities about the types of questions you need to ask: employment history, previous addresses, bank information, number of people in the household, pets, credit information, vehicle identification and personal references.
 Do your due diligence to assure that the applicantion is complete and that all answers are correct.
 Pay for a credit check, and make phone calls to confirm information.

 Never allow a prospective renter to store belongings or to inhabit the property until all the required checks have been performed, and you have received the required funds in your account.
 Then, always do a pre-move-in walk through of the property, noting anything that might be questionable or lead to dispute later on.
 Both landlord and tenant should sign and date the document and keep copies.